“I sometimes think that there is nothing so delightful as drawing”,

 Starting with the principle that everyone can draw, we will focus on learning to look, plan your ideas and create a series of drawings.
 Working on different types of paper and using a range of materials, we will draw natural forms with a particular focus on their linear and pattern qualities.
 We will also develop ‘drawings’ using fine flexible wire, with the opportunity to create beautiful wire fish.

 We will be joined by artist and maker Liz Wellby, who lives and works on the edge of the Peak District in Derbyshire.
 With over 25 years experience teaching and tutoring, Liz will guide and support you throughout the workshop.

 This workshop is suitable for a range of abilities and creative experiences.
 Places are limited to just 10.

 Please bring along: an apron, an old magazine to transport wet work home and your lunch.

-The workshop will include materials and use of equipment, delicious homemade refreshments served throughout the day; runs from 10 - 4pm and costs £75.
+The workshop will include materials and use of equipment, refreshments served throughout the day; runs from 10 - 4pm and costs £75.

 Social distancing measures will be in place.